KubeRocketCI/docs/docs/quick-start/platform-installation.md

 6. In the login menu, paste the generated token in the **Access token** field and click the **Sign in** button.

-7. Upon logging in, open the namespaces window by clicking the **Manage Namespaces** button in the top right corner of the UI:
+7. Upon logging in, open the namespaces window by clicking the **Manage Namespaces** button in the top right corner of the page:

     ![Specify namespaces](../assets/quick-start/edp_portal_ui.png "Specify namespaces")